alanionita/appsyncmasterclass-frontend/_docs/DIFFS.md

 Diffs:
 - layouts/ThreeCols: implements dynamic rendering for 'search' and implments it on all existing pages
-- store/search: implemented the store using Pinia; store now contains handleSearch, changeMode, as well as the query, mode, results, and nextToken; uses the storeToRefs patters; loadMore is also implemented here in a similar fashion to loadMoreTweets; also implemented a new custom reset() method to help with state clean up
+- store/search: implemented the store using Pinia; store now contains handleSearch, changeMode, as well as the query, mode, results, and nextToken; uses the storeToRefs patters; loadMore is also implemented here in a similar fashion to loadMoreTweets; also implemented a new custom reset() method to help with state clean up; implements firstLoad getter to allow the SearchView to render data on reload or direct nav, via URL
 - urls: continues to rely on route.query for data transfer, using hook patterns
 - ui: makes more use of grid css styling and reduces specific spacing rules for blanket rules like gap; makes use of the store/ui for loading
 - backend: adds new value to SearchPageResults type, totalCount; used in store/search.loadMore(), actings as flag for no more items available
+- SearchResults: implements semantic tags for the list: <ul>, <li> ; updates the v-if logic to correctly render <User> and <Tweet> components ; propagates the semantic tag for lists across the app;

 Release: https://github.com/alanionita/appsyncmasterclass-frontend/releases/tag/07-01-Search_page